vivekdevaa124/Customer-Segmentation-Visualization-And-Advanced-Analysis/README.md

 - **Firewall Settings**: Ensure your firewall is not blocking the download or installation.
 - **Antivirus Software**: Temporarily disable antivirus software that may mistakenly flag the installer.
 - **Compatibility**: Verify that your operating system meets the requirements listed above.

-## 📞 Support
-If you have questions or need support, you can reach out through the GitHub Issues page.
-Provide details about your issue for the best assistance.

-## 📄 Contribution
-Contributions are welcome!
-If you have suggestions for improvements or would like to add features, please submit a Pull Request on GitHub.

-## 🌟 Acknowledgments
-The development of this project was supported by Saiket Systems during an internship that emphasized practical business analytics.
-Special thanks to the mentors and peers who provided insights and feedback.

 ## 🔗 More Information
 For more updates and features, you can regularly check the GitHub repository.
 Don't forget to keep the application updated for the latest improvements.